microsoft/ApplicationInsights-JS/README.md

 ## Service Notification

 As part of changes being introduced in version 3.0.3, we are intergrating [cfgSync plugin](https://github.com/microsoft/ApplicationInsights-JS/tree/main/extensions/applicationinsights-cfgsync-js) and [throttle manager](./docs/ThrottleMgr.md) to AISKU.
-By default, these components will be disabled unless you choose to opt in experimental features via the `featureOptIn` of your root config.
+By default, these components will be disabled during the current initial release, but they will be enabled by default in future releases once extensive production level testing is completed.

 ## Single Page Applications